redcartel/simple-electron-react/README.md

 ## Usage

-`yarn dev` launches the project in dev mode
+`yarn start` launches the project in dev mode

 To build for distribution: